 Nantucket truly has something for everyone and is one of the top notch places to vacation in New England.

-No trip to New England is complete without a visit to the charming harbor city of Boston.
+No trip to New England is complete without a visit to the charming harbor city of Boston, one of the most popular NYC weekend getaways as it’s only a short drive away.
 You can easily reach the city by plane from all over the country, but also the rest of the world.

 While this might be one of the most important places to see in New England, Boston makes for a great base for day trips to surrounding places too.